JarodNavarro2/COMP330_FINALPROJECT/README.md

 **Running Moria**

 Moria is run using an executable .jar file found in the GitHub repository or can be accessed through its VIM.
+*Note.
+Moria was build on a home made server, which may not be turned on 24/7.
+If ran on your device, and the connection fails, please use the VIM provided below*
 To Access with GitHub
 - Navigate to the project repository
 - Open the folder labelled “moria”